Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/SimDiasca-building-blocks-english.rst

 Probes
 ======

-They can collect all kinds of numerical data produced during simulation, and generate a graphical view of them.
+The Sim-Diasca **probes** can collect all kinds of numerical data produced during simulation, and generate a graphical view of them.

 Probes are *result producers*, and as such are dealt with by the *result manager*.

-There are two main kinds of probes:
+There are two main kinds of built-in probes:

 - *basic probes*, the most resource-efficient, scalable ones
 - *virtual probes*, based on the data-logger, the most flexible and powerful ones

 They are based on similar interfaces and share most features, including the management of their rendering.